xtool-org/xtool/Sources/xtool/Documentation.docc/Control.md

 ## Change your bundle ID

-You can update your app's bundle ID by editing the `bundleID` field in `supersign.yml`.
+You can update your app's bundle ID by editing the `bundleID` field in `xtool.yml`.

 > Note:
 >
-> Supersign adds a prefix to your bundle ID when signing and installing the app on a real device.
+> xtool adds a prefix to your bundle ID when signing and installing the app on a real device.
 For example, it may update the above bundle id to `SC-1234.com.example.Hello`.
 This is because, at least with free accounts (those not enrolled in the Apple Developer Program), two accounts cannot use the same bundle ID.
 Prefixing ensures that if you share your app with someone else, they won't run into a bundle ID conflict when installing it.
 >
 > With additional engineering effort, this limitation could be lifted for paid Developer Program users by leveraging wildcard provisioning profiles.
-If you have a concrete use case for this and/or wish to contribute, please [file an issue](https://github.com/SuperchargeApp/Supersign/issues/new).
+If you have a concrete use case for this and/or wish to contribute, please [file an issue](https://github.com/xtool-org/xtool/issues/new).

 ## Customize Info.plist

-Supersign automatically generates a bare-bones `Info.plist` file for you.
+xtool automatically generates a bare-bones `Info.plist` file for you.
 However, you may need to add new `Info.plist` keys or edit existing ones.

-To do this, create an `Info.plist` file in your project containing just the keys you want to add/update, and tell Supersign about it by adding the `infoPath` key:
+To do this, create an `Info.plist` file in your project containing just the keys you want to add/update, and tell xtool about it by adding the `infoPath` key:

 ```yaml
 infoPath: path/to/Info.plist